 April 10 – June 19, 2021

 Over the past year we’ve found solace in the outdoors and in the natural world.
 To celebrate the balm and calm of Nature and the sense of discovery and refreshment that it gives us, Kolman & Pryor Gallery announces its spring exhibition, Nature’s Way.
-Curated by gallery co-founder, Patrick Pryor, with works by gallery artists, Betsy Ruth Byers, Kate Casanova, Jil Evans, Kelly Jean Ohl, Jodi Reeb, Julie Snidle, Cameron Zebrun; and guest artist, Abby Mouw, the exhibition begins April 10 and runs through June 19, 2021.
-An artist reception will be held on April 17, from 7:00 – 9:00 p.m. during Northrup King Nights, the Northrup King Building’s quarterly open studio evening.
-Nature’s Way is available now to view ONLINE as well as in person in the gallery.
+The show is curated by gallery co-founder, Patrick Pryor, with works by gallery artists, Betsy Ruth Byers, Kate Casanova, Jil Evans, Kelly Jean Ohl, Jodi Reeb, Julie Snidle, Cameron Zebrun; and guest artist, Abby Mouw, Nature’s Way is available to view ONLINE as well as in person in the gallery.

 Nature is a theme and a passion shared by Pryor and gallery co-founder, Anita Sue Kolman.
 “Every few years we revisit this theme,” Pryor says, “as it brought Anita and I together.
 Through our shared passion for nature-inspired work, we selected the gallery artists we’ve worked with for the past 10 years.
 We’re thrilled to show fresh work by our artists through the lens of nature.”